openscriptures/morphhb/readme.md

 - prefixLemmasWithH: To differentiate Greek and Hebrew strongs numbers we can add an additional H at the start
 - remapVerses: The versification in Hebrew and English bibles is different.
 This option maps the Hebrew verses to the English ones.

+You can run this script like so:
+`perl morphhbXML-to-JSON.pl --stripPointing --removeLemmaTypes --stripHFromMorph --prefixLemmasWithH --remapVerses`